Luis Robert Player Props: White Sox vs. Athletics

-Luis Robert -- batting .371 in his past 10 games -- will be in action for the Chicago White Sox against the Oakland Athletics, with Luis Medina on the hill, on June 30 at 9:40 PM ET.
+The Chicago White Sox, including Luis Robert and his .833 slugging percentage over his past 10 games, take on starter Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 4:07 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Angels.
+He hit a home run while going 1-for-4 in his most recent game against the Athletics.

 Luis Robert Game Info & Props vs. the Athletics